Contending Forces: Feminism

-Hopkins' decision to design an ending in which Sappho is able to overcome the rape of her half-uncle and threats by John Langley, and to marry Will Smith while reclaiming her son, has also allowed several scholars to view this novel as a pro-feminist text.
+Hopkins' decision to design an ending in which Sappho is able to overcome rape by her half-uncle and threats by John Langley, and to marry Will Smith while reclaiming her son, has also allowed several scholars to view this novel as a pro-feminist text.
 Sappho is often read as a Christ-figure: she is forgiven, redeemed, and reborn by her endured hardships.
 Hopkins' allusions to religion within the text has arguably allowed readers to see the biblically cited injustice in judging Sappho, and others like Sappho, for her forced "impurity" without understanding the cause of this sexual "impurity."
 Though Sappho, as an African American woman, is vulnerable to her society as a result of her race and gender, she asserts black female power, providing an example for the feminist discussion of critical race theory and intersectionality in the novel.

 Racism

 Throughout the novel, examples of racism serve as poignant reminders of the widespread injustice and discrimination that African Americans faced in the late 19th century.
 Racism affects the main character, Sappho Clark, in many ways that shape her experiences and challenge her identity.
 Sappho's journey highlights the systematic racism embedded in society, from her abduction and rape by her white uncle and forced labor to the job discrimination and social isolation she faces.
 Furthermore, Hopkins' intention to "remove the stigma, the mark of shame, from the collective flesh of her race" challenges the legacy of racial stigma while also empowering African Americans by rejecting dominant narratives of shame and inferiority.
 She explores how past traumas continue to shape the person's identity in the post-Reconstruction era.
 Hortense Spillers observes that many critics fail to identify that the female slave "is not only the target of rape," but also "the topic of specifically externalized acts of torture" executed by other males.
 From the beginning, readers are introduced to Grace Montfort, a woman who is allegedly of African American ancestry and ultimately faces tragedy.
 In a short amount of time, she is taken down and faces violence from a white man.
 Sappho and Grace's stories highlight how racism and gender inequality are intertwined, and how African American women are more likely to both sexual assaults and acts of violence motivated by race.